hecomi/UnityCustomTextureUpdateForDXT1/README.md

 CustomTextureUpdate for DXT1 doesn't work now
 =============================================

-Unity seems to allow only raw buffers for CustomTextureUpdate now.
-This is an example to show how it doesn't work.
+This is a simple example to load a .dds file and update a texture using a DXT1 buffer with CustomTextureUpdate API.

 License